 The Transbay Transit Center/Caltrain Downtown Extension (TTC/DTX) project is the critical centerpiece of a long-range visionary transportation plan that will transform downtown San Francisco and regional transportation well into this century.
 The project consists of three interconnected elements: 1) replacing the outmoded terminal with a modern terminal; 2) extending Caltrain 1.3 miles from Fourth and King streets to the new TTC at First and Mission streets, with accommodations for future high-speed rail; and 3) creating a new transit-friendly neighborhood with 3,000 new homes (35 percent of which will be affordable) and mixed-use commercial development.
 The total program budget is currently estimated at $4.1 billion in year-of-expenditure dollars.
 In May 2010 the Transbay Joint Powers Authority (TJPA) Board adopted a $1.6 billion budget for Phase 1 (TTC, pedestrian ramps, and the train box, which is the subterranean portion of the TTC building that will house the Caltrain and high-speed rail station).
+On July 11, 2013, the TJPA Board adopted a revised budget of $2.9 billion, a $310 million increase over the baseline.
+The increase is mostly due to changed market conditions, modifications necessitated by an earlier terrorism-related Risk and Vulnerability Assessment, and resetting contingencies and program reserve at prudent levels.
+TJPA staff has identified $110.3 million in additional funding to fill a portion of that gap, and developed a strategy to fund the remaining $200.1 million, including redirecting the bulk of land sales proceeds from parcels previously identified to fund the DTX.
 The current estimate for Phase 2 (DTX) is $2.5 billion.

-Design work continues on Construction Documents for the Transit Center Building.
-Pelli, Clarke, Pelli Architects is proceeding with the implementation of the Risk and Vulnerability Assessment review recommendations.
-Completion of the 100% design is now scheduled for May 2013 to allow for those changes to occur.
+Design work is nearing completion on Construction Documents for the Transit Center Building.
+Pelli, Clarke, Pelli Architects has completed the Risk and Vulnerability Assessment review and have incorporated the recommendations into the final design.
+The 100% design documents are now under final review.
 With Preliminary Engineering complete for the DTX, Parsons Transportation Group continued coordination with Caltrain and the California High-Speed Rail Authority (CHSRA).

-The $187 million contact with Balfour Beatty for the construction of the buttress, excavation, and shoring of the new TTC building, is over 50% complete.
-In October 2012, TJPA awarded a $122 million contract to Shimmick Construction for the construction of the below-grade structure and work has commenced on the installation of micropiles and mud slab.
-It will be followed by contracts for Superstructure, Glazing, and in December 2013, main construction package Construction of the TTC is expected to be complete in late 2016.
+The $187 million contact with Balfour Beatty for the construction of the buttress, excavation, and shoring of the new TTC building, is over 88% complete.
+In October 2012, TJPA awarded a $122 million contract to Shimmick Construction for the construction of the below-grade structure.
+They continue work on geothermal system installation, waterproofing of the mud slab and walls, placing rebar for the mat slab, and placing concrete for the five-foot thick mat slab.
+This work is now 24% complete.
+In July 2013, TJPA gave Notice to Proceed on the Steel Superstructures contract.
+It will be followed by contracts for Glazing and the main construction package in December 2013.
+Construction of the TTC is expected to be complete in late 2016.
 Bus operations are scheduled to commence in August 2017.
 Meanwhile, bus operations continue at the new temporary terminal.

 The DTX is scheduled for completion in 2019; however, work is on hold due to a funding gap.